Audio Attacks and Defenses against AED Systems -- A Practical Study: Methodology

 \textbf{Data Cleaning and Pre-Processing}.
-The obtained datasets provide samples of different overall characteristics, such as audio lengths, number of channels, audio frequencies, etc. Therefore, to use them in our training set, we cleaned and pre-processed the audio, by doing: \begin{itemize} \item (1) \emph{Frequency Normalization}, where the frequencies of all samples are normalized to 22,000 Hertz, to be within the human audible frequency. \item (2) \emph{Audio Channel Normalization}, where needed, we normalized the number of channels of all samples from stereo to \emph{monaural}, as it is easier to find new samples bearing a single channel. \item (3) \emph{Audio Length Normalization}, where all samples with less than 3 seconds in length were discarded. \end{itemize}
+We cleaned and preprocessed the audio, by doing: (1) \emph{Frequency Normalization}, where the frequencies of all samples are normalized to 22,000 Hertz, to be within the human audible frequency.
+(2) \emph{Audio Channel Normalization}, where needed, we normalized the number of channels of all samples from stereo to \emph{monaural}, as it is easier to find new samples bearing a single channel.
+(3) \emph{Audio Length Normalization}, where all samples with less than 3 seconds in length were discarded.

-After audio pre-processing, all samples were converted to \emph{spectrograms}, six of these which can be seen in Figure~\ref{fig:2}, which are representations of audio in a (usually 2D) graph, that show frequency changes over time for a sound signal, chopping it up and then stacking the spectrum slices, one close to each other.
+After audio pre-processing, all samples were converted to \emph{spectrograms}, six of these can be seen in Figure~\ref{fig:2}, which are representations of audio in a (usually 2D) graph, that show frequency changes over time for a sound signal, chopping it up and then stacking the spectrum slices, one close to each other.
 As mentioned in Section~\ref{related-work}, the approach of resorting to spectrograms is a state-of-the-art technique used by AED systems.
 Our spectrogram generating function was implemented through \emph{Librosa}~\cite{Librosa2020}, a python package for music and audio analysis.
 After the spectrograms are generated, they are vectorized in order to compose a final dataset made of arrays by using \emph{Numpy} library~\cite{Numpy2020}.